IoannisNezis/ad-blog/content/post/project-qlue-ls/index.md

 ## speaking JSON-RPC

+Okay first things first, we need to speak **JSON-RPC**.
+Then we need to implement some tool to analyse SPARQL queries.
+When we got the analysis tool running we can use it to provide some language features.

 Assume we set up the Editor (client) to connect to our language server.
-It will send an utf8-byte stream over the configured channel (stdio), and we need to interpret and respond to this byte steam.
+It will send an utf-8 byte-stream.
+We need to interpret the bytes and respond.

 The first message will look something like this: